avaf96/Parsing-XML-SAX-DOM/README.md

 3. **Dom-Code.java:**
 A program that uses a DOM parser to generate a new version of the given XML file (`Example.xml`) such that:
-&nbsp; - It only includes `FacilitySite` elements where the `LocationAddressStateCode` is WY.
+- It only includes `FacilitySite` elements where the `LocationAddressStateCode` is WY.
-&nbsp; - The `GeneralProfileElectronicAddress` tag and its children are removed.
+- The `GeneralProfileElectronicAddress` tag and its children are removed.
-&nbsp; - Since we are now only keeping centers related to WY, the `LocationAddressStateCode` tag is also removed.
+- Since we are now only keeping centers related to WY, the `LocationAddressStateCode` tag is also removed.
-&nbsp; - The `Program` tag and all its children, except `ElectronicAddressText`, are removed.
+- The `Program` tag and all its children, except `ElectronicAddressText`, are removed.
 Move the `ElectronicAddressText` tag outside of `Program` as a direct child of `FacilitySite` and wrap its content inside a new tag named `URL`.
 For example, the following XML code: <br>
         ```
         <FacilitySite>
           ...